Curious about how to wash your jackets? Wondering if you’re doing it the right way?

 Maintaining Fleece Jackets

-It’s also a good idea to run an extra rinse cycle as that will help remove all detergent residue, which can stiffen the fleece and compromise comfort.
+For the best results, run an extra rinse cycle; that will help remove all detergent residue, which can stiffen the fleece and compromise comfort.

 After washing, hang them up or lay them flat to dry.
 Avoid using a dryer.